quintel/documentation/docs/main/co2-biomass.md

 Climate change is not induced by the annual CO<sub>2</sub> emissions, but by the total amount of CO<sub>2</sub> present in the air.
 Virtually any form of combustion contributes to the amount of CO<sub>2</sub> in the air.

-Usually no CO<sub>2</sub> emissions are attributed to biomass as biomass absorbs as much CO<sub>2</sub> as is emitted during combustion (over the complete life cycle).
+According to international standards, no CO<sub>2</sub> emissions are attributed to biomass as biomass is assumed to absorb as much CO<sub>2</sub> as is emitted during combustion (over the complete life cycle).
 The life cycle of biomass varies from a couple of months to over a century.
-To have a 66% chance of remaining below a temperature rise of 2 <sup>o</sup>C roughly 20 years of current emission can be emitted.
+To have a 66% chance of remaining below a temperature rise of 2 <sup>o</sup>C roughly 20 years of current emissions can be emitted.
 Exceeding this temperature increase can have irreversible consequences.
 The CO<sub>2</sub> emitted by combustion of biomass is not always absorbed within a time-scale that is relevant for climate change.

 Which part of the CO<sub>2</sub> emissions from biomass is relevant to the environment is uncertain and speculative.
-With the ETM the potential CO<sub>2</sub> emission from combustion of biomass can be explored.
+With the ETM the potential CO<sub>2</sub> emissions from combustion of biomass can be explored.

 This part of the documentation provides background information on carbon budget, carbon debt, considerations for various types of biomass and policy.